ll7/scenario_runner/Docs/execution_results_of_the_supported_scenarios.md

 ![](https://github.com/ll7/scenario_runner/blob/master/Docs/img/Images%20for%20execution%20results/IMG_20200608_190302.jpg)

 ### Stationary Object Crossing
-In this scenario a cyclist is stationary waiting in the middle of the road and blocking the way for the ego vehicle.
-Hence, the ego vehicle has to stop in front of the cyclist.
+In this scenario a container is stationary waiting in the middle of the road and blocking the way for the ego vehicle.
+Hence, the ego vehicle has to stop in front of the container.
 The 8 possible scenarios are:
 ```
 StationaryObjectCrossing_1
 StationaryObjectCrossing_2